 Dutch doctors have taught the heart using bioelectronic system to remove an attack of arrhythmia

-Existing therapeutic methods for restoring sinus rhythm with symptomatic fibrillation
+Existing therapeutic methods for restoring sinus rhythm in symptomatic fibrillation

-Local delivery to the right atriumadeno-associated viral vectors encoding the ion channel depolarization with light control, leads to efficient and spatially limited transgene expression.
+Local delivery to the right atrium of adeno-associated viral vectors encoding a light-guided depolarization ion channel leads toto efficient and spatially limited transgene expression.

 Adeno-associated virus can infectdividing and non-dividing cells and integrating their genome into the host genome.
 These features make AAV a particularly attractive candidate for creating viral vectors for gene therapy.